Running Codex on a local model with LM Studio

 uv tool install mlx-lm --with hf-transfer

-Two more failures showed up while I was flailing, and they're the kind of thing that sends you down the wrong debugging path entirely.
-One was a reconnect loop — rmcp ...
-Auth(AuthorizationRequired), fired on every single run — that turned out to be a stale remote MCP server still listed in my Codex config, trying and failing to authenticate before any real work could start.
-The other was an older LM Studio build flatly rejecting Codex's tool schema with tools.N.type invalid.
-Neither has anything to do with the model; both look, at a glance, like the model is broken.
+Two more failures showed up while I was flailing, and both look like a broken model when they have nothing to do with the model.
+A reconnect loop printing rmcp ...
+Auth(AuthorizationRequired) on every single run turned out to be a stale remote MCP server still listed in my Codex config, trying and failing to authenticate before any real work could start.
+And an older LM Studio build flatly rejected Codex's tool schema with tools.N.type invalid, which a current build accepts without complaint.

 lms load qwen3.6-35b-a3b-ud-mlx --gpu max --context-length 32768 && lms server start